-In last month’s Use Case Spotlight we featured tips and tricks from Habiticans about using the site and apps to learn new things.
-This month we continue our knowledge-gaining journey and look at some great ideas for using Habitica to set (and maintain!) new tasks and goals related to Learning Languages.
+In last month’s Use Case Spotlight, we featured tips and tricks from Habiticans about using the site and apps to work on Cultivating Positivity.
+This month, as the holiday season approaches, we’re changing it up and looking at ways to use Habitica to build and improve your financial well-being — particularly in a season that can leave us strapped as we shop for gifts, decorations, and other festive things!
+Let’s look at some great ideas for using Habitica to set (and maintain!) new tasks and goals related to Money Matters.
 These come from your fellow players in the Use Case Spotlights Guild!

-There were so many helpful and exciting tips we couldn’t feature them all here!
-You can see them all and join in the discussion in the Use Case Spotlights Guild — one of your ideas could be featured next month!
+This month’s topic generated an exceptional number of awesome tips and ideas — unfortunately too many to share here!
+But you can see them all and join in the discussion in the Use Case Spotlights Guild — one of your ideas could be featured next month!
 Look for an announcement of next month’s theme from Bailey soon.

 Also, if you missed it you may want to take a look at our most recent Guild Spotlight, which showcases groups dedicated to Cultivating Positivity!